Video Instance Shadow Detection Under the Sun and Sky: SEMI-Supervised Video Instance Shadow Detection Framework

+In contrast to labeled image data providing instance labels, we utilize unlabeled videos for self-supervised learning in our ViShadow framework, as illustrated in Fig.~\ref{fig:figure4} Stage II. {Note that the center contrastive learning is not employed in Stage II due to the difficulty of accurately forming positive and negative pairs across frames in the absence of ground truth labels.}

-Afterward, we generate a transition matrix $A$ by computing the embedding similarity of each pair of instances at different time frames, where each element $A_{t}^{t+1}(i,j)$ stands for the transition probability of the $i^{th}$ instance at time $t$ to the $j^{th}$ instance at time $t+1$.
-By using the idea of cycle consistency loss~\cite{jabri2020space, li2019joint, wang2019learning}, if the $i^{th}$ instance at time $t$ is able to transit (similar) to the $j^{th}$ instance at time $t+1$, the inverse transition should also hold.
-Thus, we encourage the diagonal elements in the multiplication results of these two transition matrices $A_{t}^{t+1}$ and $A_{t+1}^{t}$ to have large values by comparing them with an identity matrix ($I$):
+For two consecutive frames in a video, we compute tracking embeddings of detected instances.
+Non-maximum suppression (NMS) is then applied, aiming to obtain distinct paired shadow-object tracking embeddings for each instance.
+Subsequently, a transition matrix $A$ is generated by computing the embedding similarity of instance pairs at different time frames.
+Each element $A_{t}^{t+1}(i,j)$ represents the transition probability from the $i^{th}$ instance at time $t$ to the $j^{th}$ instance at time $t+1$.

+Motivated by~\cite{jabri2020space, li2019joint, wang2019learning}, we introduce an associated cycle consistency loss.
+If the $i^{th}$ instance at time $t$ can transition (similarly) to the $j^{th}$ instance at time $t+1$, the inverse transition should also hold.
+We encourage large values in the diagonal elements of the multiplication results of the transition matrices $A_{t}^{t+1}$ and $A_{t+1}^{t}$ by comparing them with an identity matrix ($I$):

-Note that cycle consistency loss in our approach adopted paired shadow-object tracking embeddings and it is conducted in both directions.
-Fig.~\ref{fig:figure4} shows the detailed structure of performing self-supervised learning on unannotated videos in our SSIS-Track framework.
+It is worth noting that our associated cycle consistency loss utilizes paired shadow-object tracking embeddings and is conducted bidirectionally.